CKs-Technology-News/PrivacyTools/README.md

 - [Port Authority](https://www.g666gle.me/Port-Authority/) – Blocks websites from using JavaScript to port scan your computer and internal-network and also dynamically blocks all LexisNexis endpoints from running their invasive data collection scripts.
 - [RethinkDNS + Firewall](https://rethinkfirewall.com) – Free and open source dns based ad-blocker and firewall for Android.
 - [SoniControl](https://github.com/fhstp/SoniControl) – The Ultrasonic Firewall for Android Users.
 The app is not needed in hardened Distros since they added some protections within their source code.
 Ask your Distro maintainer if they adopted a protection against [Ultrasonic attacks](https://research.fhstp.ac.at/en/projects/sonicontrol-2.0-the-first-ultrasonic-firewall) or not.
-- [TrackerControl](https://github.com/OxfordHCC/tracker-control-android) – Allows users to monitor and control the widespread, ongoing, hidden data collection in mobile apps about user behaviour ("tracking").
+- [TrackerControl](https://github.com/OxfordHCC/tracker-control-android) – Allows users to monitor and control the widespread, ongoing, hidden data collection in mobile apps about user behavior ("tracking").
 To detect tracking, TrackerControl checks all network traffic against the Disconnect blocklist, used and trusted by the Mozilla Firefox browser.

 ### [Windows Firewall GUIs](#windows-firewall-guis)